elevels20/Group_10_Biological_Systems/Assignment4/README.md

 In this file, all questions from the assignment are answered.

 ## Objective
+The objective of this assignment is to understand and analyze a simulation of a pathogen infection in a plant tissue.

 ## Contributions
 All group members contributed equally to this assignment.